Hessert Laboratory for Aerospace Research and Hessert at White Field

 Hessert Laboratory at White Field

 The centerpiece of the White Field facility is the AFOSR-Notre Dame Mach 6 Quiet Wind Tunnel, which allows experimentation in airstreams traveling at 6 times the speed of sound — about 4,000 miles per hour at sea level.
-With a nozzle that weighs nearly five tons and a diameter 2.5 times larger than other Mach 6 tunnels, the Mach 6 closely simulates the conditions of hypersonic flight.
+With a nozzle that weighs nearly five tons, and a diameter 2.5 times larger than other Mach 6 tunnels, the Mach 6 closely simulates the conditions of hypersonic flight.
 Plans are underway for a Mach 10 Quiet Wind Tunnel, which also will be located at White Field.

 Another facility, the Large Mach 0.6 Wind Tunnel, simulates low-turbulence free-flight conditions for fundamental aerodynamic research.
 This facility has a free-stream Mach number of 0.6 and a 3×3 foot by 9-foot-long test section.
 It is powered by a 1,750-horsepower motor.